 - I. Purpose.
-This Instruction describes policies and procedures for implementing a National Emphasis Program (NEP) to identify and reduce or eliminate worker exposures in facilities under the Primary Metal Industries, Major Group 33 in the Standard Industrial Classification (SIC) Manual.
-This NEP will also heighten health and safety awareness within the affected industries of the potential for worker exposure to harmful chemical and physical health hazards so that employers may voluntarily take steps to correct hazards and comply with the applicable safety and health standards. - II.
+This Instruction describes policies and procedures for implementing a National Emphasis Program (NEP) to identify and reduce or eliminate worker exposures in facilities in the Primary Metal Industries, such as iron foundries and establishments that manufacture nails, insulated wires and cables, steel piping, and copper and aluminum products, under Major Group 33 in the Standard Industrial Classification (SIC) Manual, and now under the North American Industry Classification System (NAICS).
+This NEP will also heighten health and safety awareness within the affected industries of the potential for worker exposure to harmful chemical and physical health hazards so that workers may voluntarily take steps to correct hazards and comply with the applicable safety and health standards. - II.
 Scope.
-This Instruction applies TOSHA-wide.
+This Instruction applies OSHA-wide.